arjsh16/amazon_flipkart_discount_bot/README.md

 ## License
-  This code is under GNU gpl 3 license
+  This code is under GNU AGPL-3.0 license